csorianot/godmc_wiki/Structural-variant-data.md

 ```
     save(cnv, file="/path/to/godmc/input_data/cnv.RData")
 ```
 and make sure that the object name that you are saving is `cnv`, as this is the name that the pipeline will be expecting.
+For ARIES comprising 5469 samples, it took 30 hrs to extract cnvs using 6 cores.
+It takes about 30seconds for each sample.